G1OJS/xyz_canvas/README.md

 # xyz_canvas
 Interactive canvas for editing 3D geometry, using matplotlib.pyplot

-This is a demo of xyz_canvas (pre-release, V0.2.1), a Python library to add, edit, and connect 3D wire-frame objects using only Matplotlib.
+This is a demo of xyz_canvas (pre-release, V0.2.1), a Python library intended to add, edit, and connect 3D wire-frame objects using only Matplotlib.

 The idea is that this will be called by code that needs the  user to define / edit these objects in 3D space.

-Currently, only lines are supported but the plan is to include at least lines, rectangles, arcs (circles) and helices.
-Shape types are seleced via the buttons next to the geometry display.
-The clear button is implemented, as is Exit & Close and List, but the others are placeholders.
+Currently, only lines are supported.
+An object consists of one or more lines.
+Pressing 'save' fires the callback with the set of added lines as an argument.

-To add a line, click two points within the axis space (note that no feedback is given for the first click).
+To add a line, click two points within the axis space.
 The view may be rotated at any time by clicking and dragging just oustide the axis space.

+# Known issues
-Currently, endpoints / vertices are pinned to the 'closest' backplane (shaded & gridded).
+Currently, when you add a line, both ends are pinned to the 'closest' backplane (shaded & gridded).
+You may add a line from one plane to another, but neither end of the line can have all three co-ordinates nonzero.
-Methods to move vertices into general 3D space by clicking and typing co-ordinates, snapping to a 3D grid / other objects,  will be added soon.
+I'm experimenting with ways to overcome this without making the UI clunky.
+The current version here achieves this by allowing line ends to be picked up (click on them) and dragged away from their plane.
+However, once 'dropped' they can't be selected again.

 ## Installation
 Install with pip: